plamikutryanska/my-rest-api/README.md

 # my-rest-api
-Setting up a simpl REST API using NodeJS, Express and MongoDB (Products route)
+Setting up a simple REST API using NodeJS, Express and MongoDB (Products route)